vahidzee/pi-surveillance/server/ReadMe.md

-Assuming that each client unit has the ability to distinguish people entering a property from people leaving it; This management website provides basic functionality to track and manage a number of client units, add/remove/change pictures of new people to be tracked, and provide overall statistics of the intermittent logs send from face-detection units owned by each user.
+Assuming that each client unit has the ability to distinguish people entering a property from people leaving it; This management website provides basic functionality to track and manage a number of client units, add/remove/change pictures of new people to be tracked, and provide overall statistics of the intermittent logs sent from face-detection units owned by each user.

 ### Web Application

-Through the provided web application user interface, users can sign up and manage their face-detector devices all in a single platform.
+Through the provided web application user interface, users can sign up and manage their face-detector devices all in a single yet simple platform.
 After a face-detector client is connected to the internet, it will automatically contact the central management system announcing its livelihood.
 The owner can then register his/her device by entering the unique `device_id` which is provided for each device.
 After than the claimed device will automatically start sending updates on the passerby movements and potentially newly observed faces.